Improved quantum data analysis: Shadow Tomography and Hypothesis Selection

 We begin by describing how to deduce our online Shadow Tomography result, \Cref{thm:shadow-tomog}, from our online \BajanSearch result, \Cref{thm:our-gentle-search}.
 As mentioned earlier, this deduction is known~\cite{Aar20} to follow almost immediately from a mistake-bounded learning algorithm for quantum states due to Aaronson, Chen, Hazan, Kale, and Nayak~\cite{ACHKN19}, described below.
 We will fill in a few details that are not spelled out in~\cite{Aar20}.

 \paragraph{Mistake-bounded learning scenario.} Consider the following kind of interaction between a ``student'' and a ``teacher'', given parameters $d \in \NN$ and $0 < \eps < \frac12$.
 There is a quantum state $\rho \in \CC^{d \times d}$ that is unknown to the student (and possibly also unknown to the teacher).
 The teacher presents a sequence of quantum events $A_1, A_2, A_3, \dots$ (possibly adaptively) to the student.
 Upon receiving $A_t$, the student must output a prediction $\wh{\mu}_t$ of $\mu_t = \E_{\rho}[A_t]$.
-After each prediction, the teacher must either ``pass'', or else declare a ``mistake'' and supply a value~$\mu'_t$. \begin{theorem}[\cite{ACHKN19}] Assume the following \textbf{Teacher Properties} hold for each~$t$: \begin{itemize} \item If $|\wh{\mu}_t - \mu_t| > \eps$, the teacher always declares ``mistake''. \item If $|\wh{\mu}_t - \mu_t| \leq \frac34 \eps$, the teacher always passes. \item If the teacher ever declares ``mistake'', the supplied value $\mu'_t$ always satisfies $|\mu'_t - \mu_t| \leq \frac14 \eps$. \end{itemize} Then there is an algorithm for the student that causes at most $C_0 (\log d)/\eps^2$ ``mistakes'' (no matter how many events are presented), where $C_0$ is a universal constant. \end{theorem} The above theorem is similar to, but not quite the same, as ``Theorem~1'' in~\cite{ACHKN19}.
+After each prediction, the teacher must either ``pass'', or else declare a ``mistake'' and supply a value~$\mu'_t$. \begin{theorem}[\cite{ACHKN19}] Assume the following \textbf{Teacher Properties} hold for each~$t$: \begin{itemize} \item If $|\wh{\mu}_t - \mu_t| > \eps$, the teacher always declares ``mistake''. \item If $|\wh{\mu}_t - \mu_t| \leq \frac34 \eps$, the teacher always passes. \item If the teacher ever declares ``mistake'', the supplied value $\mu'_t$ always satisfies $|\mu'_t - \mu_t| \leq \frac14 \eps$. \item (If $\frac34 \eps < |\wh{\mu}_t - \mu_t| \leq \eps$, the teacher may either pass or declare a mistake; but, if the latter, recall that $|\mu'_t - \mu_t| \leq \frac14 \eps$.) \end{itemize} Then there is an algorithm for the student that causes at most $C_0 (\log d)/\eps^2$ ``mistakes'' (no matter how many events are presented), where $C_0$ is a universal constant. \end{theorem} The above theorem is similar to, but not quite the same, as ``Theorem~1'' in~\cite{ACHKN19}.
 However it is easy to check that \cite{ACHKN19}'s Section~3.3 (``Proof of Theorem~1'') applies equally well to establish \Cref{thm:achkn} above. \footnote{Briefly: the RTFL/MMW algorithm will only do an update in the ``mistake'' rounds.
 The loss is taken to be $|\wh{\mu}_t - \mu'_t|$.
 On any mistake, we have $|\wh{\mu}_t - \mu_t| > \frac34 \eps$ and $|\mu'_t - \mu_t| \leq \frac14 \eps$, hence the student incurs loss at least $\frac12 \eps$.
 On the other hand, answering according to the true $\mu_t$ would only incur loss at most $\frac14\eps$.
 The regret calculation bounding the number of mistakes is now the same.}